-The Most Important Things in Buying a Kid’s Bike
+5 Important Things to Remember When Sizing a Kid’s Bike

-1. Know your kid.
-I’ll reference sizing, and handling, and weight.
+1. Know Your Kid.
+I’ll reference sizing, handling, and weight.
 Without meeting your child I can’t tell you if they are confident, petite, or like to take the path down the stairs but you can!
 If you have questions about models please contact me!

 2. The Bike Must Fit.
-Not until 20″ or above do I feel okay with putting a child on a bike slightly too big, and then it is still dependent on the kid.
-It can be dangerous and also damage their confidence making them not want to try again for a long time.
+Not until a 20″ bike or above do I feel okay with putting a child on a bike slightly too big, and then it is still dependent on the kid.
+It can be dangerous and also damage their confidence making them not want to try again for a long time!

 3. Weight Really Really Matters.
 There are some kid’s bikes that weigh 25-35 pounds for a kid that weighs the same amount!
 My favorite first pedal bike is the Woom 2 which weighs 11-13 pounds depending on the parts and the Prevelo Alpha One.

 4. Say NO to Training Wheels.
 Balance bikes are a fantastic thing.
 It teaches kids to use their own bodies to control a bike from stopping to balancing.
 If your child is taller than a typical balance bike simply take the pedals off a good, lightweight, bike that fits them.
 (I have an article on this coming!)

 5. Yes, Some Kid’s Bikes Are Expensive But You’ll Get It Back.
 Think of that bike as a short-term lease.
 You’ll buy it at 100% and then when you resell you’ll get 80% back because most of these kid’s bikes never go on sale they keep their value!
 They are also well worth it if your child starts biking on their own 2-5 years earlier than with a heavier and bulkier bike.

 List of Standover Heights for Kids’ Bikes I Have Tried